lizhunan/IELTS/writing/Task2练习.md

 In some area of the world, an increasing number of crimes are being committed by teenagers and children.
 The reason of increase will be discussed and measures will be given.

 The lack of family education is a most important reason.
-Firstly, some parent spend more time on their work or carrer rather than accompanying their children.
-So, this teenagers are short of parental care, which lead to the fact that children could have a sence of lonely.
-And this phenomenon could bring bad effect on children's development of character.
+Firstly, some parent spend more time on their work or career rather than accompanying their children.
+So, this teenagers are short of parental care, which lead to the fact that children could **~~have a sence of lonely.~~ <u>feel lonely</u>** And this phenomenon could bring bad effect on children's development of character.
 As the result, some children could produce misconduct.
-Secondly, some parents could neglect their children's bad behavior such as associating with frinds who have bad behavior, dropping out of school, drinking and smoking.
+Secondly, some parents might neglect their children's bad behavior such as associating with friends who have bad behavior, dropping out of school, drinking and smoking.
 A large number of parents usually do not attach importance to this behavior, which lead to the fact that some children might develop into a crime.

 What unhealthy media said could bring bad effect on children and teenagers.
 Media such as TV, Internet, and books could spread harmful information such as violence, which could bring bad effect on children.
-So, some children might produce misconduct under the bad influence.
-More importantly, some children might grow in this surrounding all the time and throught learning bad content from unhealthy media could involve some crimes.
+So, some children might **~~produce misconduct~~ behave badly^2^** under the bad influence.
+More importantly, some children might grow in this surrounding all the time and **~~through learning bad content from unhealthy media, children could involve some crimes.~~**

-Two meansures can be taken to solve this problems.
-Firstly, parents should create a balance between achiveing career goals and accompanying their children.
-Accompanying their children go through some vital points of children's growth, and give some advice about how to deal with the relationship between frends and classmates.
+Two meansures can be taken to solve this problem.
+Firstly, parents should create a balance between achieving career goals and accompanying their children.
+Accompanying their children go through some vital points of children's growth, and give some advice about how to deal with the relationship between friends and classmates.
 Secondly, goveronment should forbid the spread of harmful information, and take care about children who drop out from school.

+1. lonely是形容词，不能与sence of + n使用。loneliness是名词，可以sence of loneliness，可以用feel lonely 感到孤独
+2. 坏的行为
+3. through ... , sb could ...

 ## Work